 A great increase in FDI.
 Last year India left China behind in FDI.
 The first time it happened in 20 years.
 In 2018, India saw more than $38 billion of inbound deals compared with China’s $32 billion.
 When all world economies are slowing, the Indian economy is still growing.
 The credit must be given to reforms brought by BJP government.

-As per World Bank report, India jumped rank from 142 to 77 in less than 5 years on ‘Ease of Doing Business’.
+As per the World Bank report, India jumped rank from 142 to 77 in less than 5 years on ‘Ease of Doing Business’.
 This jump has occurred during Modi’s 4 years and a half period and it’s a result of economic reforms.

 Also, as per Smriti Irani India to have its own standards of Apparel size soon.